 Individuals preparing to take the TEAS must go to www.atitesting.com to create a student account prior to the scheduled test day.
-You will be prompted to enter/select an institution name - the Central Wyoming College institution name is Central WY CC.
+You will be prompted to enter an institution name.
+The Central Wyoming College institution name is Central WY CC.
 Once you have created an ATI student account, you are able to register for an exam.

-6 Central Wyoming College Nursing Student Handbook 2023-2024
+6 Central Wyoming College Nursing Student Handbook 2024-2025

-You must bring your ATI username and password and a current government-issued photo ID the day of testing.
-Accepted forms of ID include a driver's license, military ID, tribal ID, and passport.
-The cost of the test is payable by a major credit/debit card the day of the test.
-Do not bring electronic devices of any kind to the testing center.
+You must bring your ATI username and password and a valid ID the day of testing.
+Accepted forms of ID include a state or government-issued, signed, non-expired, photo-bearing driver's license, military ID, tribal ID, or U.S. passport.

+The cost of the test is payable to ATI by a major credit or debit card the day of the test.
+The test administrator is required to collect and hold phones and other prohibited electronic devices during the test administration

-EXAM SCORING AND SUBMITTING YOUR TEAS TRANSCRIPT
+EXAM SCORING AND SUBMITTING OFFICIAL TEAS TRANSCRIPTS

-Upon completion of the TEAS, you are immediately able to view your score under the MY RESULTS tab in your ATI student account.
-A complimentary TEAS transcript is automatically submitted to the school/location where you took the test.
-You may arrange to have additional TEAS transcripts sent to more than one school from either your ATI Student Account or the ATI Store at www.atitesting.com.
-TEAS transcripts submitted to additional schools are assessed a fee per each results report.
-If you plan to apply to the CWC nursing program and you are taking the TEAS at a location other than the CWC Riverton campus or the Center for the Arts in Jackson, it is your responsibility to arrange for your transcripts to be electronically sent to CWC by ATI prior to the March 1 nursing application deadline.
+Upon completion of the TEAS, you are immediately able to view your score under the My Results tab in your ATI student account.
+One transcript is included with your TEAS exam registration.
+If you are taking the TEAS at an institution or school testing center, your test results will automatically be forwarded to that school.
+You may arrange to have TEAS transcripts sent to more than one school by purchasing transcript credits from either your ATI student account or the ATI online store.
+If you plan to apply to the CWC nursing program and you are taking the TEAS at a location other than the CWC testing center, it is your responsibility to arrange for your transcripts to be electronically sent to CWC by ATI prior to the March 1 nursing application deadline.
 Paper or scanned copies are not accepted.